telerik/reporting-docs/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-wcf-service/how-to-enable-ssl-for-telerik-reporting-wcf-service.md

     </system.serviceModel>
 ````

-> The service can be tested after browsing the.svc file using HTTPS.
-If you want to show the service wsdl content set the ReportServiceBehavior             <serviceMetadata httpsGetEnabled="true" />
+> The service can be tested after browsing the .svc file using HTTPS.
+If you want to show the service wsdl content set the ReportServiceBehavior `<serviceMetadata httpsGetEnabled="true" />`

-## Related topics:
+# See Also

 * [How to Setup SSL on IIS 7](http://learn.iis.net/page.aspx/144/how-to-setup-ssl-on-iis-70/)